benjaminchait/at-work/how-to-benjamin.md

 People often say meetings are bad.
 I…might disagree?
 Meetings are another _tool_, and we’re all different humans trying to do big things, together.

 That said, I think of meetings in a few different contexts:
-* **Recurring sync:** 🔁 Team meetings, standups, stakeholder review sessions, etc. These should have notes with any action-items, and should be scheduled at a regular cadence (eg. bi-weekly).
+* 🔁 **Recurring sync:** Team meetings, standups, stakeholder review sessions, etc. These should have notes with any action-items, and should be scheduled at a regular cadence (eg. bi-weekly).
 Open to anyone interested.
-* **1x1:** 🔂 Same as previously, except between two humans.
+* 🔂 **1x1:** Same as previously, except between two humans.
 More informal, but I still believe in shared agendas/notes.
-* **Decision moment:** 🛑 Do we need to align on a direction and/or make some decisions?
+* 🛑 **Decision moment:** Do we need to align on a direction and/or make some decisions?
 Ideally, a pre-read (such as a 1-pager) has been shared.
 Also helpful: Is this a one-way or a two-way door?
-* **Brainstorming:** 💡 Can we get toghether and talk about _opportunities_ and _what might be possible_?
+* 💡 **Brainstorming:** Can we get together and talk about _opportunities_ and _what might be possible_?
 Probably not useful too frequently, but these can be great for creative thinking (more fun with 👯‍♀️ friends)!

 If you want ✨ bonus points✨ please schedule any recurring meetings on a Tuesday, Wednesday or Thursday.
 If we have a 🏖️ long weekend (or if I’m taking a long weekend myself) I’d love not needing to re-schedule everything from a Friday or a Monday…